 Mass Effect: Andromeda full review

 After being in stasis for 600 years, the time has finally come for mankind to awaken and explore Andromeda – but nothing is as expected.
 It’s down to you, the Pathfinder, to guide your hibernating colonists towards a habitable world where humanity can not only survive, but thrive.
 You’ll come across new species, alien technology and unexplained phenomena, with the fate of the Andromeda Initiative on your shoulders.
-Read next: Best upcoming games of 2017
+Read next: Best upcoming games

 In the spirit of full disclosure, we’ve played Mass Effect: Andromeda for around 25 hours so far and we’re yet to complete the main story of the game, but we feel that it’s long enough to get a good understanding of what the game has to offer.